periode/digital-culture/sessions/01_intro.md

 <!--

-I did Media and Communication at Sciences Po Lille, then Game Design at NYU, and then comparative literature at Paris-3
+I did Media and Communication at Sciences Po Lille, then Game Design at NYU, and then comparative literature at Paris-3.

+Software studies is a subfield of media studies, it's the media studies of the digital, between literature and science and technology studies.

 More info at [pierredepaz.net](https://pierredepaz.net)